Estimated reading time: 38 minutes

-You have found a cool animation library that hooks into HTML with custom attributes?
-You would like to apply it to the X/Pro elements?
+Have you found a cool animation library that hooks into HTML with custom attributes?
+Would you like to apply it to the X/Pro elements?
 No problem.
 Add as many custom attributes to any element.
 Zoooom zoooom.

 From the day one, Themeco devoted lot of time, energy and love to provide support that is best in business.
 They go over and beyond, and they respond very quickly.
-Usually withing few hours and sometimes faster.
+Usually within a few hours and sometimes faster.

 There was a short period when Themeco was restructuring the support system, and they came out with a huge update that radically changed things.
-It created a huge pressure to the (new) support team and the quality went down.
-The theme was actually never, ever unusable or something.
-But there were several influential individuals wining about it and creating a negative hype.
+It created a huge pressure on the (new) support team and the quality went a bit down.
+The theme was actually never unusable or something.
+But there were several influential individuals creating negative hype around it.
 Themeco did that bold move to transfer the theme far into the future, beyond the competition.
 That move paid off tenfold.
 So if you find traces of that by searching the historic content on the Internet, that’s it.
 And it is all long gone.

 As I have said, the support is absolutely one of the best in the business, and it is lifetime.
 No yearly time limit or something.
-The Support Forum is called “Apex”.
-It is open, but questions can be asked only by registered users with licenses.
+The Support Forum is open, but questions can be asked only by registered users with licenses.

 If you are not subscribed to WPScan Vulnerability Database already, you should be.
 Go ahead and check the popular themes on the market.
 You will find most of them had security breaches.
 But not X. And not Pro.
-They have spotless security record.
+They have a spotless security record from the day one.

 The Long-term Sustainability

-I am using Themeco’s themes almost from its beginning of .
+I have been using Themeco’s themes almost from their beginnings.
 One of the most important aspects of deciding to go with them at the time was the human factor.
-I have felt the passion and devotion of Kyle Wakefield and his team.
-I knew those treats will lead to great things, and that they will provide long-term security.
-That was enough for me.
+I felt the passion and devotion of Kyle Wakefield and his team.
+I knew those treats would lead to great things, and that they would provide long-term security.
+For me, that was enough.
 If you want to hear the Themeco story, you can watch this video.
 (50 min).